mgieseki/dvisvgm/README.md

   _dvisvgm_ can be built with optional WOFF support that allows to embed the font data in WOFF or TrueType format rather than as SVG.
 The FontForge library provides the required functions to create font files in these formats.
+  In order to create native Windows builds of _dvisvgm_, you can download a reduced version of the FontForge library [here](https://github.com/mgieseki/ff-woff).

 * [FreeType 2](http://www.freetype.org)
   This library is used to extract the glyph outlines from vector fonts (PFB, OTF, TTF).